-We are looking for candidates with solid academic background in trusts, company law and the provision of corporate services.
-The role calls for an academic qualification in a relevant field of study at National Qualification Framework Level 6 or better, duly certified by the Malta.
+We are looking for candidates with a solid academic background in trusts, company law, and the provision of corporate services.
+The role calls for an academic qualification in a relevant field of study at National Qualification Framework Level 6 or better, duly certified by Malta.
 Qualifications Recognition Information Centre (MQRIC) or a widely recognised professional qualification at a comparable level.
-You will also possess a minimum of three (3) years working in the financial services.
+You will also possess a minimum of three (3) years working in financial services.
 Candidates with longer working experience relevant to the role will be preferred.
 If you do not have the necessary academic or professional qualifications but you have at least seven (7) years of relevant experience, we would still be interested in speaking with you.

 How to apply or query further information:

 Candidates are to forward a copy of their Curriculum Vitae (C.V.) and an accompanying covering letter providing the motivation for the application.

 Other Important Information: